fabry-training/portal-manual-doc/doc/handbook-general/company.md

 **Manage:** Authorizations can be granted or withdrawn for all employees.

-**Substitution:** In the portal the functions for the assigned companies can be exercised.
+**Substitution:** In the fiskaltrust.Portal the functions for the assigned companies can be exercised.

 **Conclusion-of-contract:** Contracts can be concluded e.g. as a PosCreator or payments can be made in the web shop.

-**Checkout-product-Read:** Access to the menu item "Checkout products" and reading the contents (PosSystems).
+**Checkout-product-Read:** Access to the menu item "Checkout products" and reading the contents (POS-Systems).

 **Cash-product-Write:** Edit cash products